Minneapolis MN Photographer Light Painting Wedding Photography

 The Only Light Painting Wedding Photographers in the World

 We have done extensive Google searches for Light Painted Wedding Photos, Light Painting Wedding Photographers, Light Painted Wedding Photography, Wedding Photography Light Painting, and other search terms.
 When we do, often it’s our wedding photos that show up in the search.
-So, to our knowledge as of 2016, Joannie and I are the only full scene light painting wedding photographers in the world.
+To our knowledge, Joannie and I are the only full scene light painting wedding photographers in the world.

 You Should Have One Of These!

 Joannie and I would love to create one of these stunning light painted wedding photos with you at your wedding!
-Now as of 2018, we have included a beautiful light painted wedding photo, printed on aluminum, in each of our Wedding Collections.
+We now include a beautiful light painted wedding photo, printed on aluminum, in each of our Wedding Collections.

 This is the one wedding photo that you’ll have on display in your home forever! – M&J